The quick answer is of course “Yes”. 😉

 - Disciplined Agile Enterprise.
 A Disciplined Agile Enterprise is able to anticipate and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
 Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.

 The first “1.0 release” was the original Disciplined Agile Delivery book in June of 2012.
 As the title suggests the focus was on DAD, although it laid the groundwork for Disciplined DevOps in that it baked in the development side of DevOps right into DAD.
-In 2015 we began publishing our work in both Disciplined DevOps and Disciplined Agile IT (DAIT) and renamed the framework to Disciplined Agile (DA) to reflect this expanded scope.
-Now, in 2017, we are beginning to flesh out Disciplined Agile Enterprise strategies and will soon begin the share them here on this site.
+In 2015 we began publishing our work in both Disciplined DevOps and Disciplined Agile IT (DAIT) and renamed the toolkit to Disciplined Agile (DA) to reflect this expanded scope.
+Since 2017 we have begun to flesh out Disciplined Agile Enterprise strategies and will soon begin the share them here on this site.